Next.js Middleware – Full Node.js Access

 export async function GET(req: NextApiRequest, res: NextApiResponse) {

-// get ip from request params
+// Get the IP from request query params

 const ip = req.query.ip;